jmjcortez/app-southparknerd/README.md

 Website that is made for sharing South Park content written in Angular 10.

-Contains blogs and random episode generator.

-WIP but the website is accessible at https://app-southparknerd.herokuapp.com/
+WIP (still fixing fonts and populating data) but you can try the Random episode generator at https://app-southparknerd.herokuapp.com/episode-generator